7abushahla/Arabic-One-DM/README.md

 [^6]: https://zenodo.org/records/14165756

 ## Arabic GNU Unifont Glyph Mapping

 Our methodology builds on the One-DM approach by leveraging GNU Unifont as the foundational source for our glyph representations.
 Recognizing the context‐sensitive nature of Arabic, we generate each letter’s four typical contextual forms—isolated, initial, medial, and final—by employing a strategy that forces joining using a dummy letter (س).
-The reshaping of Arabic characters is managed by the `arabic_reshaper` library, which applies the necessary transformation rules, while `bidi.algorithm.get_display` ensures the proper right-to-left orientation.
-Each glyph is rendered on a 16×16 pixel canvas and subsequently converted into a binary NumPy array, preserving the original pixelated quality of GNU Unifont.
+Each glyph is rendered on a 16×16 pixel canvas and subsequently converted into a binary NumPy array.

 To further enhance the accuracy of our context-sensitive rendering, we have incorporated a refined joining heuristic that dynamically determines the appropriate contextual form of each Arabic letter based on its neighboring characters.
 The key aspects of this heuristic are: